Most Popular Platforms & Technologies by Category in Q1 2026

 Facebook: #1 for 52 straight weeks.
 Zero dips.
 In an era when TikTok gets all the press, Facebook still generates more DNS traffic than any other social platform.
 That disconnect between media narrative and actual usage data is one of the most persistent patterns in internet analytics.

 Instagram overtook TikTok for #2 back in late June 2025.
 It's been there for 39 consecutive weeks now.
+Over 31,000 companies using Instagram Embed on their websites confirms this isn't just social traffic — brands are actively integrating Instagram content into their web properties.
 TikTok is locked at #3, Snapchat at #4.
 None of them moved even one position in over a year.

 The interesting part is position #5.
 X (Twitter) and LinkedIn have been swapping that spot every other week for six months.
 But here's the thing that stands out: X disappeared from the top 5 completely in 18 of 52 weeks.
 That's a third of the year.
 No other platform in any of the 13 categories shows that kind of on-off pattern.
 Every other major platform either holds its rank or drifts gradually.
 X blinks in and out.